Communist Party of Germany: The Third Period and "social fascism"

 Critics of the KPD accused it of having pursued a sectarian policy.
 For example, the Social Democratic Party criticized the KPD's thesis of "social fascism", and both Leon Trotsky from the Comintern's Left Opposition and August Thalheimer of the Right Opposition continued to argue for a united front.
 Critics believed that the KPD's sectarianism scuttled any possibility of a united front with the SPD against the rising power of the National Socialists.

 Thälmann claimed that the right-wing leadership of the SPD rejected and actively worked against the KPD's efforts to form a united front against fascism.
 The party itself, however, continued to publicly clash with the SPD and the General German Trade Union Federation well into 1932.

 A brawl between Nazi and KPD lawmakers in the Landtag of Prussia led to the creation of Antifa – short Antifaschistische Aktion, which the party itself described as a "red united front under the leadership of the only anti-fascist party, the KPD".
 Thälmann, however, reiterated that there was still a 'principal fight' to be led against the SPD and that there would be no 'unity at all costs'.

 After Franz von Papen's government carried out a coup d'état in Prussia, the KPD issued a call for all workers to support a general strike under its own leadership, which only resulted in limited local action.
 The statement was added with a short call on the GGTUF, the SPD and the General Federation of Free Employees to join in, but the KPD's belief that social democrats would have to be 'coerced by the masses' meant that their leaders were never approached directly.
-The KPD tried the same tactic again after Adolf Hitler was appointed as chancellor but was widely ignored by other organisations and individual workers this time as well.
+The KPD tried the same tactic again after Adolf Hitler was appointed as chancellor but was widely ignored by other organizations and individual workers this time as well.